samarabbas/temporal-documentation-legacy/docs/03_concepts/06_topology.md

 ![Temporal Service](../../assets/overview.png)

 At the core of Temporal is a highly scalable multitentant service.
-The service exposes all its functionality through a strongly typed [Thrift API](https://github.com/uber/cadence/blob/11448bb7729857022b9f382b356b61e8a9aa77f1/idl/github.com/uber/cadence/cadence.thrift#L33).
+The service exposes all its functionality through a strongly typed [Proto API](https://github.com/temporalio/temporal-proto/blob/master/workflowservice/service.proto).

 Internally it depends on a persistent store.
 Currently, Apache Cassandra and MySQL stores are supported out of the box.
 For listing workflows using complex predicates, Elasticsearch cluster can be used.